natalieagus/50005/docs/NS/09-http-web.md

 A conditional GET is an HTTP request method that allows a client to make a request for a resource, but only if specific conditions are met.
 This method helps to reduce bandwidth usage and improve efficiency by avoiding the transfer of data that has not changed since the last access.

 With conditional GET requests, servers do not send the requested objects again if cache has an up-to-date version (no transmission delay, less link utilization).
 The cache stores the date of cached copy in HTTP request.
 If the cache is not outdated, then the server’s response contains no object,

+{:.important}
+How would you draw the time-space diagram with web cache (proxy) involved between client and web server?
+The protocol used between client and web cache, and between web cache and web server can be <span class="orange-bold">different</span>.
+For instance, HTTP/1.0 with 3 parallel connections max between proxy and web server, and HTTP/1.1 with pipelining between web client and web server.

 ## Where are the caches?